 A real Christmas tree is one of the real delights of the festive season.
 However, the oils that give that lovely, unmistakably Christmassy smell can be mildly toxic, and the sharp needles can also get stuck in paws or throats if they are ingested.
 Make sure you clear up needles regularly and keep pets in a different room from the tree if you go out.
 You'll also need to make sure the water reservoir in the tree stand is not easily accessible to any pets who might fancy a quick drink, as the toxic tree sap can also leak into the water.

 Pets are attracted to the lights and sparkle of festive decorations including fairy lights – make sure you keep light cables out of reach so they can’t be chewed or become wrapped around the neck.

 Other decorations can also be a choking hazard and baubles made of glass can also be dangerous if chewed so keep an eye on your pets around the tree.
 It may be a good idea to place a guard around your Christmas tree if you have inquisitive cats or dogs.

 Plants like mistletoe, holly and poinsettias can bring a bit of Christmas cheer to your home, but they are also potentially toxic for your pets and can cause an upset stomach or worse, depending on how much has been eaten.

-We wish you a safe and happy Christmas!
+However you celebrate the festive season this year we wish you and your families a safe and happy Christmas!